Harrysdad2/Harrysdad2.github.io/_posts/2003-1-1-Workshop.md

 title: Workshop Window
 ---

-I have a workshop.
-A bit more than a shed but it is full of motorbikes, tools, ‘stuff’ and several shelves of glass.
-There are two windows in the shed, both wooden framed with nine panes of glass in each.
+There are two windows in my shed, both with nine panes of glass.
 I’ve used one of these for a few bits and pieces of glasswork – mainly to try out ideas.

 ![Whole window]({{ site.baseurl }}/images/Shed.jpg)